berlino/berlino.github.io/_pages/about.md

 ## Education

-* Ph.D in ILCC, University of Edinburgh, 2021 (expected)
+* Ph.D in ILCC, University of Edinburgh, 2022
 * M.S. in CICS, University of Massachusetts Amherst, 2018
 * B.S. in Xidian University, 2015